 For sheer beauty and intimacy, it's hard to beat the historic Ford Amphitheatre for summer entertainment under the stars.
 Nestled in the Hollywood Hills, the open-air amphitheatre is relatively intimate at 1,196 seats; no patron is more than 96 feet away from the stage.

 The entryway from the Box Office features a gradual climb with winding paths with gathering places where patrons can dine and mingle before the show.

 The John Anson Ford Theatres are owned by the County of Los Angeles.
-Located in a 45-acre County regional park, the facility is run through a three-way partnership between the Los Angeles County Arts Commission, the Department of Parks and Recreation and the Ford Theatre Foundation.
+Located in a 32-acre County regional park, the facility is run through a three-way partnership between the Los Angeles County Arts Commission, the Department of Parks and Recreation and the Ford Theatre Foundation.